dask/distributed/docs/source/scheduling-policies.rst

 When a worker finishes a task, the immediate dependencies of that task get top priority.
 This encourages a behavior of finishing ongoing work immediately before starting new work (depth-first graph traversal).
-This often conflicts with the first-come-first-served objective, but often results in shorter total runtimes and significantly reduced memory footprints.
+This often conflicts with the first-come-first-served objective, but often results in significantly reduced memory footprints and, due to avoiding data spillage to disk, better overall runtimes.

 .. _priority-break-ties: